 The other complaint I get is a beeswax wraps can retain certain smells, hello onions!
 Yes, this can happen, but I find that if you wash them a couple of times and give them a few days to air out the smell does go away.
 For smelly foods, you can wrap the onion half so the wrap isn’t touching the cut side of the onion using a pouch or dumpling-style fold.
 I have two older wraps that use for onion and garlic.

-The pros far out weight the cons!
-Don’t you agree!
+The pros far out weigh the cons!
+Don't you agree!

 How To Use Beeswax Wraps in Different Ways